-It’s not every day that we get all dolled up before leaving our home… because, realistically, who has time for a full face of makeup before our 9 am meetings?
+It’s not every day that we get all dolled up before leaving our home… because, realistically, who has time for a full face of makeup before 9 am meetings?
 While most of us don’t make a smoky eye part of our everyday look, our nights out on the town require a little more drama, and that’s when our eyeshadow makes an appearance.

 BEST NATURAL AND ORGANIC EYESHADOW

-We’ve compiled a list of the best natural and organic eyeshadows that can easily replace your fave shades with something just as bright and bold without any risk to your body’s health.
+We’ve compiled a list of the best clean, natural and organic eyeshadows that can easily replace your fave shades with something just as bright and bold without any risk to your body’s health.

 Jane Iredale Eyeshadow Kit $59